 In the year ahead, Raymond plans to release a secondary label and launch a line of champagne.
 He also dreams of finding a cabin to rent out as an Air BnB to folks who stumble across SLO CAL and just aren’t quite ready to go home.
 He hears it all the time.
 People say, “Man!
 I’d love to stay in town, but I can’t find a room.”
 He understands why they’d never want to leave.

-Visit Indigene’s tasting room by appointment only at 815 12th St., Suite B, downtown Paso Robles.
+Visit Indigene’s tasting room by 815 12th St., Suite B, downtown Paso Robles.

 By: Kristen C Tiessen